greghaygood/yelp-fusion-proxy/README.md

 ## Usage

+First, copy config-sample.php to config.php, and update the parameters with your own app keys.

-Pass a parameter **_ep** that contains the desired endpoint within the API, beginning with a forward slaash:
+Then to call an API, pass a parameter **_ep** that contains the desired endpoint within the API, beginning with a forward slash:

 ```$javascript
 jQuery.getJSON("./yelp.php?_ep=/businesses/search&term=Taco+Mac");
 ```

+Note that the endpoint will be prepended with *https://api.yelp.com/v3* (no trailing slash).

 Any other parameters will be sent to the requested endpoint, so this should allow full access to the API.
 It is currently only meant for making GET requests; any POST/PUT/DELETE requests will fail in unexpected (but spectacular?!)